davidseddy1/ReputationIndex/docs/userguide/Set-Up.md

     -Select create task, don't bother with the advanced settings

 **Add TaskDefinition to cluster**
--Go to your cluster, and choose the task tab
+- Go to your cluster, and choose the task tab
--Choose Run new Task
+- Choose Run new Task
   - Choose EC2 as launch type
   - Select the task you just created for task name
   - choose your cluster